 As shown in Table~\ref{muti_view_heat}, \SystemName composed of the student networks distilled from the teacher is obviously superior to \SystemName composed of two randomly initialized student networks, which verifies the advantage of our model view settings.
 In \SystemName, the data view of \texttt{SOFT FORM} and \texttt{HARD FORM} brings the best effect, namely combinations of \texttt{DO} and \texttt{AD} encoded data view.
 Other data views with combinations of \texttt{TS} and \texttt{CO} yielded sub-optimal effects, which are presented in Appendix~\ref{Other_Labeled_Data_Training}.
 Under the same model view, \SystemName integrating with the \texttt{SOFT FORM} data view is slightly better than the one using \texttt{HARD FORM} data view.
-The observations indicate adversarial perturbations are more useful for dual-student \SystemName by modeling the invariance of the internal noise in the sentences and thus improving the model's robustness.
+The observations indicate adversarial perturbations are more useful for dual-student \SystemName.
+Modelling the invariance of the internal noise in the sentences can thus improve the model's robustness.

 Further, we plot the training loss contour of \SystemName and its ablation model in Figure~\ref{loss_2D}.
-Both models have a fairly benign landscape dominated by a region with convex contours in the center and no dramatic non-convexity.
-We observe that the optima obtained by training with the model view and the data view are much flatter than the one obtained by training only with a model view.
-A flat landscape implies that the small perturbations of the model parameters cannot hurt the final performance seriously, while a chaotic landscape is more sensitive to these subtle changes~\cite {Li0TSG18}.
+Both models have a fair benign landscape dominated by a region with convex contours in the centre and no dramatic non-convexity.
+We observe that the optima obtained by training with the model view and the data view are flatter than those obtained only with a model view.
+A flat landscape implies that the small perturbations of the model parameters cannot hurt the final performance seriously, while a chaotic landscape is more sensitive to subtle changes~\cite {Li0TSG18}.